KyleRui0202/concert-ticket-booking/readme.md

 ## Introduction
-This is a simple concert ticket booking system, and you can follow the following process to complete the booking
+This is a simple concert ticket booking system, and you can follow the following process to complete the booking:

 1. Enter the home page ("/") to click "Buy Tickets".
 2. Select to ticket quantity to book at the event page ("/event").
 3. Continue to fill the personal information to complete the booking at the booking page ("/booking").
-4. As soon as you are directed to the booking page, the reserved tickets will held for you to purchase within a specific time (configurable).
+4. As soon as you are directed to the booking page, the reserved tickets will be held for you to purchase within a specific time (configurable).
 5. Upon successful ticket booking, you will be directed to the purchase page ("/purchase").

 ## Server Requirements